spastorino/all-hands-2020/src/eligibility.md

 In addition, we sometimes extend invitations to additional folks who have specific things to discuss with team members.
-This might include researchers working on an interesting proposal or production users looking to build involvement with the Rust organization.
+This might include people who live in the area where the All Hands is taking place, researchers working on an interesting proposal, or production users looking to build involvement with the Rust organization.

 **People not actively involved in the Rust organization are not automatically